-Linux is a powerful and fully customizable operating system.
-It offers an endless number of distributions that differ significantly from each other, offering complete personalization to all applications.
-Trust us; it gives MacOS and Windows a run for their money.
+Linux is a powerful and fully-customizable operating system.
+It offers an endless number of distributions that differ significantly from one another, offering complete personalization for all applications.
+Trust us — it gives MacOS and Windows a run for their money.

 The number of distros that Linux has would take way too much time for you to sift through.
 To help you narrow down your search, we’ve compiled a list of the best distros that Linux has to offer.

 According to the OS’s website, Linux Mint is now the leading Linux distro, surpassing Ubuntu and all other distros to become the main competition against Windows and MacOS.
 When you look at Linux Mint’s features, like the LibreOffice productivity suite and the Timeshift snapshot restore function, that claim becomes easy to believe.
 This free, open-source distro installs quickly and easily from a USB or blank DVD and offers full multimedia support from the get-go.

 Linux Mint makes an effort to straddle the line between stability and power.
 It’s not too resource-intensive, and it is conservative about updates, meaning there is little chance of installing a broken or unstable update that will require tedious system regressions.
 Mint users can also instantly play media from CDs, MP3s, and videos due to Linux’s better support for proprietary media files.

 Linux Mint further mitigates headaches for users by using an update manager.
 By supporting many accessible desktop environments like Cinnamon (by far the most popular version of Linux Mint), Mate, and Xfce, as well as native support for a long list of applications, it lets users customize their update schedules to suit their needs.